 CNC or manual path generation

 Painting is a complex process.
 Depending on the paint or coating, it may be necessary to follow different CNC paths for the same object.
 For this reason, it is usually preferable to enter the path manually instead of using ISO CNC programming.
-In addition to conventional ISO CNC or robot languages, the Invalid link concept from B&R also offers the possibility of generating a path for any type of kinematic system using points entered manually.
+In addition to conventional ISO CNC or robot languages, the Generic Motion Control (GMC) concept from B&R also offers the possibility of generating a path for any type of kinematic system using points entered manually.